Knights of the Round Table: Claudin

-Claudin (Claudine, Claudins, Claudino, Claudyne) is the son of the Frankish King Claudas of the Wasteland (de la Deserte) who appears in several works including the Lancelot-Grail prose cycle, the Prose Tristan, the Post-Vulgate Cycle, and Le Morte d'Arthur.
-His father, who he fights for, is a major villain during King Arthur's early reign.
+Claudin (Claudine, Claudins, Claudino, Claůdýn, Claudyne, Clodino) is the noble son of the Frankish King Claudas of the Wasteland (de la Deserte) who appears in several works including the Lancelot-Grail prose cycle, the Prose Tristan, the Post-Vulgate Cycle, and Le Morte d'Arthur.
+His father, who he initially fights for, is a major villain during King Arthur's early reign.
 However, when Claudas eventually loses the war and flees to Rome, Prince Claudin surrenders and defects to Arthur, who makes him a member of the Round Table.
-During the Grail Quest, Claudin is one of the companions of Bors the Younger, Galahad and Perceval in Corbenic.
+During the Grail Quest, Claudin is one of the companions of Bors, Galahad and Perceval at Corbenic.
+In Malory's version, his brother Dorin is accidentally killed by Bors and Lionel.

 Cligès

-Cligès is the title hero of Chrétien de Troyes' French poem Cligès (and its foreign versions).
-There, he is an offspring of Arthur's niece Soredamors and Alexander, a son of the Greek (Byzantine) Emperor.
-Following his adventures, Cliges eventually marries Fenice, a daughter of the German Emperor, and becomes the Greek Emperor himself.
+Cligès is the title hero of Chrétien de Troyes' French poem Cligès (and its foreign translations, such as the German Clies).
+There, he is an offspring of Arthur's niece, Soredamors, and Alexander, son of the Greek (Byzantine) Emperor.
+Following his adventures, Cliges eventually marries Fenice, daughter of the German Emperor, and becomes the Greek Emperor himself.

-As Cligés (Clicés, Clies, Clygés), he also appears in some other French Arthurian romances, including in the First Continuation of Chrétien's Perceval (where his father is King Lac) and in Claris et Laris.
+As Cligés (Clîas, Clicés, Clicet, Clige[s/t], Clie[é]s, Clygés, Eligés), he also appears in some other French Arthurian romances, including in the First Continuation of Chrétien's Perceval (where his father is King Lac) and in Claris et Laris.
 In the Romanz du reis Yder, he serves Queen Guenloie (Guinevere) until he is expelled from her court after he criticizes her love for Yder (who later promises to reconcile them).
 In The Marvels of Rigomer, he hails from Greece and participates in the quest to conquer Rigomer Castle as one of Gawain's many companions; he also defeats the undead knight in his own episode.
 As Clias the Greek (der Grieche Clîas), he has a role in the German Parzival.

 Thomas Malory's Urry list in Le Morte d'Arthur calls him Sir Clegis.
 Despite a similar name, Malory's characters completely unrelated to the eponymous hero of the English verse romance Sir Cleges that features a completely different story set in the times of Arthur's father, Uther Pendragon.